 My other interests include music, travel and the natural world with a special interest in birds and mammals.

 As a newly qualified teacher in 1997, I was delighted to be successful in gaining a teaching post at my old primary school, St John Fisher.
-I began my teaching career here in year two and during the years since, have also taught in all key stage two classes.
-Currently I teach in year three, which I really enjoy.
+I began my teaching career here in Year Two and during the years since, have also taught in all Key Stage Two classes.
+Currently I teach in Year Six, which I really enjoy.
 Within the school, I am subject leader for Literacy and Special Educational Needs.
 In my time here as a teacher, it has been lovely to see many ex- classmates who have returned to the school as parents.
 I was given an excellent start to my own education here at St John Fisher and am proud to be part of the St John Fisher family.

 I’m delighted to be a parent governor here at St John Fisher.
-I have three children Rosie who is in Year five at this school, Zachary who is in year two and Finley who is about to turn 3 years old.
+I have three children, Rosie who is now in high school, Zachary who is in Year Four and Finley who is now in Reception.
 I am very passionate about all children having a positive experience throughout their education to prepare them as individuals for the world ahead.
 Which as a parent is my main drive to taking on this post.
 I am originally from the south coast in Sussex but came to Manchester in 2001 as a student to study a BA (hons) in Early Childhood Studies.
 Apart from two years where I had the privilege of living in New England in America serving a local church I have not returned to the south and have with my husband and children become in embedded here in Haughton Green.
 Up until having Finley I worked for Choices Community Trust which is a getting work ready charity based in Gorton my role was within the finance department.
 Currently I am a full-time parent but do volunteer one day a week at The Oasis Centre a community drop in centre also based in Gorton.
 I would love to however go back to my degree routes of Early Childhood Studies once Finley is safely packed off to school next September.